Conley-Morse Graphs Computation Software

 effectiveness and flexibility.

-containing the source code of the software
+The file with the source code of the software

 of the GNU